DanielSmith/alap/README.md

 ### Expressions: More Possibilities

-You can chain together a more complex expression:
+You can chain them together for a more complex expression:

 ```html
 <a id="nycorbridgenolon" class="alap"